Flip conjugacy and asymptotic continuous orbit equivalence of Smale spaces: Smale spaces and their groupoids

 of the groupoid $G_{\phi}^{a} \rtimes \Z$ which is identified with that of $G_{\phi}^{a}$ and naturally homeomorphic to the original space $X$ through the correspondence $(x,0,x) \in (G_{\phi}^{a} \rtimes \Z)^{(0)} \longrightarrow x \in X.$ The range map $r:G_{\phi}^{a} \rtimes \Z\rightarrow (G_{\phi}^{a} \rtimes \Z)^{(0)}$ and the source map $s:G_{\phi}^{a} \rtimes \Z\rightarrow (G_{\phi}^{a} \rtimes \Z)^{(0)}$ are defined by

 The groupoid operations are defined by

-Putnam \cite{Putnam1}, \cite{Putnam2} and Putnam--Spielberg \cite{PutSp} have also studied the groupoid $C^*$-algebras $C^*(G_\phi^a)$ and $C^*(G_{\phi}^{a}\rtimes \Z).$ The latter $C^*$-algebra is called the (asymptotic) Ruelle algebra written $\R_a.$ In this paper we denote it by $\R_\phi^a$ to emphasize the hoemomorphism $\phi$.
+Putnam \cite{Putnam1}, \cite{Putnam2} and Putnam--Spielberg \cite{PutSp} have also studied the groupoid $C^*$-algebras $C^*(G_\phi^a)$ and $C^*(G_{\phi}^{a}\rtimes \Z).$ The latter $C^*$-algebra is called the (asymptotic) Ruelle algebra written $\R_a.$ In this paper we denote it by $\R_\phi^a$ to emphasize the homeomorphism $\phi$.